kukuu/games/git-workflow/README.md

 29. Confirm and click branch  changes have been made

+30. In case it is not complete.
+Add a message : DONT MERGE:  say for example to add a misssing image and send back.
+Work to be done in same branch

-30. Go to 8  Compare and pull request
+31. Go to 8  Compare and pull request

-31. git add .
+32. git add .

-32. git commit -m "added last image"
+33. git commit -m "added last image"

-33. git push origin image-update
+34. git push origin image-update

-34. Check remote repo and a timeline will be added to preious commit prior to adding the missing image
+35. Check remote repo and a timeline will be added to preious commit prior to adding the missing image

-35. You should see message : THIS PAGE IS OUT OF DATE.
+36. You should see message : THIS PAGE IS OUT OF DATE.
 REFRESH

-36. (REVIEWER) Go back to conversations and MERGE.
+37. (REVIEWER) Go back to conversations and MERGE.

-37. Go to master branch and check updates.
+38. Go to master branch and check updates.